netspective/fluent/README.centos.markdown

 <h6>OPENSPLICEDDS</h6>
 ----------------------

+Note: Keep all the packages in /opt path and Troubleshooting steps available in bottom of this document

 OpenSplice DDS is one of several open source implementation of the OMG Data Distribution Service for Real-Time Systems (DDS) standard.

 * OpenJDK is pre-requisite for OpenSpliceDDS.
 Install latest version of OpenJDK (JDK 1.5 minimum required).